petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 ---

-## `$450` – User Defined Slot 0
+## `$450 - $459` – User Defined Slots
-The first of ten general-purpose "slots" that are not used by the core grblHAL firmware.
+Ten general-purpose "slots" that are not used by the core grblHAL firmware.

 :::info Context
 - These settings (`$450`-`$459`) are provided as persistent storage for your own custom data.